 Diplomatic Relations under Indirect War: To Be or Not to Be

-Risks Timeline of Dr. Ziva Rozen-Bakher
+Risks Timeline by Dr. Ziva Rozen-Bakher

-Comments on Risks by Dr. Ziva Rozen-Bakher
+Comments on Contemporary Risks by Dr. Ziva Rozen-Bakher

-Risks Timeline of Dr. Ziva Rozen-Bakher https://www.rozen-bakher.com/timeline-risks
+Risks Timeline by Dr. Ziva Rozen-Bakher: https://www.rozen-bakher.com/timeline-risks-all

 30 April 2023 at 05:55.
-Since the start of the Ukraine War, each day we hear about the cycle of retaliation acts between NATO members and Russia regarding the Diplomatic Relations, Diplomatic Embassies and Diplomatic Staff that seems like a ‘Diplomatic-War’ instead of a ‘Diplomatic Relations’, so the question is if there is a point to continue operating Diplomatic Embassies or even Diplomatic Relations under ‘Diplomatic-War’.
+Since the start of the Ukraine War, each day we hear about the cycle of retaliatory acts between NATO members and Russia regarding the Diplomatic Relations, Diplomatic Embassies and Diplomatic Staff that seems like a ‘Diplomatic-War’ instead of a ‘Diplomatic Relations’, so the question is if there is a point to continue operating Diplomatic Embassies or even Diplomatic Relations under ‘Diplomatic-War’.

 If we have a ‘Direct War’, then obviously, the war cuts the diplomatic relations, yet what are the options in case of an ‘Indirect War’?